BedoyaAlban/reader-app/README.md

 # Reader App

-An vocal assistant to help you making research without your keyboard!
+A vocal assistant to help you making research without your keyboard!

 This app was made with: